zerotype19/geodude/apps/app/src/content/scoring-guide.md

 * **Per-page checks:** 21 items (A1–A11 for AEO, G1–G10 for GEO).
 Each scores **0–3**:
   * **0** Missing, **1** Partial, **2** Meets, **3** Exceeds.
 * **Weights:** Each check has a weight (ranging from 4 to 15).
 Your page score = Σ(weight × score/3).
 Site score = average of page scores.
-* **Site-level penalties:** AEO scores may be reduced by 5-10 points if average render visibility is below 50% (SPA risk).
+* **Site-level penalties:** AEO scores may receive up to a -5 point penalty if average render visibility falls below 30% (reduced visibility of key schema and copy in raw HTML).
+GEO scores may receive a -5 to -10 point penalty if average render visibility is below 50%.
 * **Top Blockers:** highest-impact low scores. **Quick Wins:** easiest high-impact fixes.
 * **Evidence:** In page details, expand a check to see *why* it scored (detected schema, facts count, links, etc.).